Sebazzz/sebazzz.github.io/_posts/2021-01-19-mounting-the-biqu-h2-to-creality-cr6.md

 - Check all the bolts and nuts.
 - Check the cabling and ensure all the connectors are properly seated.
-- Make sure there isn't too much flex in the
+- Make sure there isn't too much flex in the plastic parts

 ## Final thoughts